oz77Wizard/Hacker_Notes/README.md

 This is where the whole Hacker Notes themed started, in IG you can find me with the same name, there, you can find a more aesthetic panorama of what I study, here, I plan to add all my notes and preparation for different certifications.

 And If I ever make it, my dos and don'ts on how to land a job as a PenTester.
-Go to Wiki to learn more.
+Go to Wiki Section of this page to learn more.

 Happy hacking!
   _   _   _   _   _   _   _   _   _   _   _